 “People’s situations and goals vary greatly, so it’s best to establish a tailor-made strategy with an advisor,” says Natalia Sandjian, Financial Planner and Senior Advisor, Investment and Financial Planning at National Bank.

-“They will help you consider your needs and ask you the right questions for your situation, objectives and life goals,” explains Natalia Sandjian.
+“They will help you consider your needs and ask you the right questions for your situation, objectives and life goals,” explains Sandjian.

 To stay disciplined with your savings over the long term, consider systematic savings.

 “In the beginning, you’ll feel the impact of these transfers, but you’ll get used to it.
 Eventually, you’ll forget about missing the money, and you’ll be saving without even realizing it,” continues Sandjian.

 This will also allow you to accumulate an emergency fund, “a safety cushion to have in place to keep you afloat financially in case of unforeseen expenses,” explains the expert.

 Once you determine your objectives, you can concentrate on saving for a short-term goal (less than three years), such as your next trip.
 In order to quickly accumulate the amount, you might want to consider opening a high-interest savings account.

 “Everyone should have a high-interest savings account for their goals because it’s easy to use, the funds are accessible immediately and there is no tax impact when you withdraw money,” explains José Manuel Rodriguez, Product Manager, Investment Solutions at National Bank.

 The advantage?
 You can manage your high-interest account online and set up automatic transfers of $50 a week.
 After one year, you will have saved $2,600 and can take a trip without going into debt!

 The benefit of medium-term goals (three to eight years), such as major home renovations, is that you have time to implement a good saving strategy.